 According to Architect Magazine, the average time to recover your investment through lower energy bills is three months to three years.
 On the other hand, certain studies state that energy recovery ventilator systems have a payback time of 2 years on average.

 The actual time it takes to recoup your investment depends on how much you spend on cooling and heating your house and where you live.
-The more energy you consume, the more money you can save.
-Moreover, certain areas offer substantial discounts and rebates for installing energy-efficient home appliances.

 Factors That Make ERVs a Worthy Investment